joshraphael/retroachievements/Guides/SOS/guide.md

 Katherine will only join your group if Angelica has already joined.

-No matter who you're playing as, Kathrine has one of the most involved recruitment methods out of any survivor, so refer to the below information if you want the specifics:
+No matter who you're playing as, Kathrine has one of the most involved conversations out of any survivor, so refer to the below information if you want the specifics:

 For **Capris**, **Redwin**, and **Jeffrey**:
 1. Talk to Angelica Snow until she or your protagonist suggests checking on Katherine Clayton.